Insurance Adverse Action Notices: What They Mean and Your Rights

 Pincher's Pro Tip

-Paying down credit card balances and avoiding new credit applications before shopping for insurance can improve your credit-based insurance score.
-Even a moderate improvement in your score can lead to meaningfully lower premiums.
+Paying down credit card balances and avoiding new credit applications before shopping for insurance can meaningfully improve your credit-based insurance score.
+Even a moderate improvement — say, from poor to average — can save you $355–$489 per year on average.
+Check out the best car insurance options with bad credit while you work on improving your score.

 Driving Record Reasons

 For auto insurance specifically, your motor vehicle record is a major underwriting factor.
-Adverse actions may be triggered by:
+Common driving-record triggers include:

 • Moving violations (speeding, running red lights)